rygelouv/FragmentStepper/README.md

 FragmentStepper is a library that aims to make the process of creating steps screen (wizards) based on fragments more easy.
 The library handles internally:
-- Fragments state by using FragmentStatePagerAdapter so your fragment are restored even when you navigate back an forth with a good memory management
+- Fragments state by using FragmentStatePagerAdapter so your fragment are restored even when you navigate back and forth with a good memory management
 - Animations for the transition between steps
-- Back an forth Navigation so you won't having to face the deadly deal of backstak management
+- Back and forth Navigation so you won't having to face the deadly deal of backstak management

 ## Add it to your project